afqueiruga/afqueiruga.github.io/CV.md

 2011--2015 **University of California, Berkeley**
 **Ph.D.** in Mechanical Engineering, May 2015 (GPA: 3.84)
-Designated Emphasis in Computational Science and Engineering
+Designated Emphasis in Computational and Data Science and Engineering
 Dissertation: *Microscale Simulation of the Mechanical and
 Electromagnetic Behavior of Textiles*
 **M.Sc.** in Mechanical Engineering, December 2013